Best Mechanical Keyboards for College 2026

 Apple Magic Keyboard with Touch ID

-Tom's Guide acknowledged the price premium but flagged the Touch ID and ecosystem polish as defensible for the Apple-workflow buyer.
-The 40% resale recovery at year four — best in the keyboard category — drops the amortized cost to $77 per year per the DGH Cost-per-Year-of-Use scoring.
+The price premium is real, but Touch ID and ecosystem polish stack up to a defensible buy in the Apple workflow.
+The 40% resale recovery at year four — best in the keyboard category per the DGH composite — drops the amortized cost to $77 per year per the DGH Cost-per-Year-of-Use scoring.
 The USB-C charging cable shares with the MacBook, AirPods Max, and iPad, so one charging routine covers four devices.

 Versus the Keychron K2 Pro at $99, you give up mechanical typing feel and cross-platform compatibility, you gain Touch ID and the Apple-cable ecosystem polish — the trade favors Apple only when the workflow is locked to macOS.